Press Release 2022 Australian Festival of Transport- Reunion

-The National Road Transport Hall of Fame in Alice Springs has begun preparations for the massive Truckies reunion in August 2020
+The National Road Transport Hall of Fame in Alice Springs is looking forward to hosting the Truckies reunion commencing on Friday 26th August.

 Media Release: Road Transport Historical Society Incorporated